craigargh/guitar-practice-core/README.md

 - ~~Fix chords in normalise_note_durations()~~
 - ~~Import chord and scale shapes from legacy project~~
 - ~~Make a plan of exercises~~
-- Fix tests
+- ~~Fix tests~~
-- Add tests for eq etc. for rest beats
+- Ties and annotations (e.g. hammer-ons, pull-offs, palm muting, pick direction)
 - Allow ending to be filled with either last note or rests
-- Ties and annotations (e.g. hammer-ons, pull-offs, palm muting, pick direction)
 - Split pickpatterns into smaller modules
 - Add metadata to sequences (e.g. tuning, exercise title, bpm, time)
 - Add triplets to vextab and tie_split()